Duration: July 1 – July 31, 2020

 - Artifact Processing, Identification, and other Laboratory Methods

-Interested students need to fill the application form, sign the disclaimer and turn it in, to Dr. Ritchison in his mailbox in 109 Davenport.
+Interested students need to fill the application form, sign the disclaimer and email it to Dr. Ritchison before March 31st.

 Cost – 6 Credit Hours + $600 Field School Fee